baojie/leansemanticweb/Bibliography.md

 What are the inclusion criteria?
 * state of the art
 * practice over theories
-* actable pratice over encyclopedia
+* actable, distalled practice over encyclopedia
 * proven technologies

 Also see: [Syllabus](/Syllabus.md/)